Finsbury Park Empire Theatre

 No one has favorited this theater yet

 Located in the inner north London suburb of Finsbury Park, at the corner of St. Thomas’s Road and Prah Road.
-The Finsbury Park Empire Theatre was opened on 5th September 1910 as the 33rd variety theatre in the Moss Empires Theatres chain, and it was the 69th variety theatre to be opened in London.
+The Finsbury Park Empire Theatre was opened on 5th September 1910 with a variety bill which included opera singer Fanny Moody and concert singer Charles Manners.
+It was the 33rd variety theatre in the Moss Empires Theatres chain, and it was the 69th variety theatre to be opened in London.

 The Finsbury Park Empire Theatre was 2nd in line to Moss Empires number 1 theatre, the London Palladium Theatre, and shows came direct from the London Palladium to Finsbury Park before setting off on their nationwide tour of other Moss Empire theatres.
 Films were screened as part of the variety programme from the early days, and during World War I and into the 1920’s, a newsreel film was screened as part of the programme.

-Many major stars appeared on stage at Finsbury Park, including; Lily Langtree, Marie Lloyd, Vesta Tilly, Houdini, Sophie Tucker, George Burns & Gracie Allen, The Duncan Sisters, W.C.
-Fields, Gracie Fields, Jimmy Jewel & Ben Warris, The Crazy Gang, Larry Adler, Laurel & Hardy, Billie Eckstine, Max Miller and Tony Hancock.
-In its final years, pop stars topped the bill, including Deep River Boys, Shirley Bassey, Alma Cogan, Michael Holliday, Marty Wilde and Cliff Richard & The Drifters
+Many major stars appeared on stage at Finsbury Park, including; Lily Langtree, Marie Lloyd, Vesta Tilly, Houdini, Sophie Tucker (her UK debut in 1922), George Burns & Gracie Allen, The Duncan Sisters, W.C.
+Fields, Gracie Fields, George Formby, Jimmy Jewel & Ben Warris, The Crazy Gang, Larry Adler, Laurel & Hardy, Dean Martin & Jerry Lewis, Billie Eckstine, Max Miller, Tommy Cooper and Tony Hancock.
+In its final years, pop stars topped the bill, including Deep River Boys, Shirley Bassey, Alma Cogan, Michael Holliday, Marty Wilde, Cliff Richard & The Drifters.

-The final show was on 7th May 1960, when a variety bill headed by pop star Emile Ford & the Checkmates singing his number 1 hit "What Do You Want to Make Those Eyes at Me For?, was almost the last song to be sung in the theatre.
+The final show was on 7th May 1960, when a variety bill featuring the Lana Sisters (one of them was Dusty Springfield), Chas McDevitt & Shirley Douglas and topping the bill was pop star Emile Ford & the Checkmates singing his number 1 hit "What Do You Want to Make Those Eyes at Me For?“, was almost the last song to be sung in the theatre.
 The song dated from 1911, and had first been sung there by Rosalie Jacobi in 1914, in the Empire’s first pantomime "Babes in the Wood".